 We are also happy to welcome Free Mover students at Frankfurt School.
 Please contact the International Office to learn more about our requirements, the tuition fee structure and the application procedures.

 Most of the modules from the 6th and 7th semester of the Bachelor programme are eligible for exchange students.
-Most of these modules are taught in English.
+They are mainly taught in English.
 The module catalogue is available at the International Office before the start of the selection period (July/December).
 If students wish to take German-taught modules, they might consider choosing modules from the first four semesters of the bachelor programme.

 Master Exchange students should choose courses from one of the following programmes: Master in Management, Master of Finance, Master in Applied Data Sciences or from the Electives (subject to availability, no guarantees can be given).
 The module catalogue is available at the International Office before the start of the selection period (July/November).
 Please note that the Master programmes are completely taught in English.